 Your prescription is an order from the prescriber to a pharmacist saying that you need a particular medicine.
 You might also hear it called a ‘script’.
 These days, most prescriptions are generated by computer so the pharmacist no longer has to decipher a doctor’s handwriting.

 The prescription should contain your name and address (and age if under 16 years old) and details of the medicine(s).
-The name and strength of the medicine is usually given first, followed by the dosage.
-Finally, the number of tablets or capsules or the length of the treatment course is included.
+The name and strength of the medicine is usually given first, followed by the dosage and frequency.
+Finally, the length of the treatment course is included.

 In the community pharmacy, when you hand over your prescription, you should complete the back of the form if you are collecting the medicine on behalf of someone else or you are receiving certain benefits.
 Remember that children in England aged under 16 (or 19 if in full time education) receive free prescriptions.
 If you are likely to need a number of prescriptions over a period of months, it may be worth checking whether a prescription pre-payment certificate could save you money.

 If you live outside of England, the situation may be different so check with your pharmacist.

 If the medicine can interact with other medicines, the pharmacist may ask you some questions.
 They will then dispense the medicine, that is, check all the medicines against the prescription, before adding a label to the package or medicine bottle.

 When you receive the medicine, check that you understand the label.
 It should contain your name and the date it was dispensed, along with instructions for taking the medicine.
 It will also state any special instructions, for instance, whether it should be taken with or after food or on an empty stomach.
 The pharmacist will check that you understand the instructions before you leave the pharmacy.